Agbada (or an Agbada), refers to a large, often overflowing gown worn by men in Nigeria and some West African countries.

 Talk of killing two birds with a single stone and you wouldn’t be very far from both the truth and reality of the issue on the ground here.

-Below is our collection of long Agbada styles.
+Below is our collection of long Agbada designs and styles.
 If you’d prefer short ones.